augustinejuly/AWSCognito/README.md

     (b) Enable the option "Enable sign-in API for server-based authentication (ADMIN_NO_SRP_AUTH)" <br/>
     (c) Disable or Have the option "Only allow Custom Authentication (CUSTOM_AUTH_FLOW_ONLY)" unchecked <br/>
 5. Now create the app <br/>
-6. Once the app is created, open the file config.properties in the example here and update the following values <br/>
+6. Once the app is created, open the file <b>config.properties</b> in the example here and update the following values <br/>
     (a) access_key= your access key <br/>
     (b) secret_key= your secret key <br/>
     (c) userpool_id= user pool id you just created <br/>